 New Jersey Law on Child Custody and Religious Upbringing

-Parents are generally free to agree between themselves regarding the religious upbringing of children after divorce.
+Parents are generally able to agree between themselves regarding the religious upbringing of children after divorce.
 In fact, courts much prefer that they do so.
 It is helpful, however, to know what a court would decide in the absence of an agreement.
 If parents share legal custody (the most common scenario in New Jersey) and have either no agreement or an ambiguous agreement regarding their children’s religious upbringing, New Jersey law delegates the matter to the parent with primary physical custody (also know as the primary caretaker) (Feldman v.
 Feldman, (N.J.
 App.
 Div.
 2005) 874 A. 2d 606).
 The other parent retains the right to take the children to religious services of that parent’s choice during parenting time but does not have the right to enroll the children in religious education classes.

 In the Feldman case, the father was Jewish and the mother Catholic.
 They had a written agreement that provided that each parent would have custody of the children on the parent’s birthdays and respective religious holidays.
 If a Jewish and Catholic holiday conflicted (such as, potentially, Chanukah and Christmas), the Catholic holiday would have priority.
 The agreement said nothing further about the children’s religious upbringing or education.
 The father, who was the primary caretaker, objected to the mother enrolling the children in an extracurricular program of Catholic education that infringed upon his parenting time.
 The court stated that as primary caretaker, the father had sole authority over the children’s official religion and that allowing the mother to formally educate the children in a second religion (without reference to when such education might be scheduled) would run contrary to the father’s right to educate them in the religion of his choice.